Dancing the night away 100 years ago in the Riverside Ballroom in South Natick, and canoe rides on the Charles River.

 In 1911, Charles Heinlein enthusiastically promoted his canoe rental business, promising “a delightful paddle” on the “lower Charles River, known for its Magnificent Scenery with its many Shaddy Nooks and its clear Sparkling Water.”
 He also mentioned that the river was “noted for its Fishing, Bathing and its many other sports.”

 Spending $2.00 for an all-day canoe rental probably didn’t deter well-to-do folks who looked forward to several hours on the river, but more frugal patrons may have decided to splash around for only an hour or two before returning to the boat dock.
 An all-day canoe rental costs the equivalent of almost $75 in 2024 dollars.
-In his advertisements, Heinlein always mentioned the trolley service, which crossed the river nearby, with “electric cars” running every half hour from Lincoln Square at Marion and E. Central streets near the center of town.
+In his advertisements, Heinlein always mentioned the trolley service, which crossed the river nearby, with “electric cars” running every half hour from Lincoln Square at Marion and E. Central streets near the town center.

 * * * * * * * * * * * * * * * * * * * *